Media coverage of the Iraq War: Firdos Square controversy

-Coverage of U.S. casualties
+Coverage of US casualties

-Media coverage of U.S. military casualties has been met by Bush administration efforts to downplay reports about soldiers' deaths throughout the invasion.
+Media coverage of US military casualties has been met by Bush administration efforts to downplay reports about soldiers' deaths throughout the invasion.
 Unlike the Vietnam War, when the media regularly published photographs of flag-draped coffins of American military personnel killed in action, the Bush administration prohibited the release of such photographs during the Iraq invasion.
 This ban mirrors a similar ban put in place during the Gulf War, though it appears to have been enforced less tightly during previous military operations.

 According to Senator Patrick Leahy, the administration also scheduled the return of wounded soldiers to Dover Air Force Base for after midnight so that the press would not see them.
 This practice was documented by both the Drudge Report and Salon.com.
 A number of Dover photographs were eventually released in response to a Freedom of Information request filed by blogger Russ Kick.

-Media coverage related to casualty milestones, such as the 1000th, 2000th, and 3000th U.S. soldier killed, have consistently sparked controversy among supporters and defenders of the invasion.
+Media coverage related to casualty milestones, such as the 1000th, 2000th, and 3000th US soldier killed, have consistently sparked controversy among supporters and defenders of the invasion.
 On September 7, 2004 the US recorded its 1,000th casualty of the war, when four servicemen died that day (three in one incident, one in another).
 Presidential candidate John Kerry called it a "tragic milestone."
 Defense Secretary Donald Rumsfeld argued the 1000th milestone was passed long ago in the War on Terrorism, with the loss of life on September 11, 2001 being in the thousands, and going on the offensive against terrorism "has its cost."

-On October 25, 2005 the Department of Defense announced the 2,000th U.S. death from the war as Staff Sergeant George T. Alexander Jr., who was killed when a roadside bomb detonated near his M2 Bradley in the city of Samarra.
+On October 25, 2005 the Department of Defense announced the 2,000th US death from the war as Staff Sergeant George T. Alexander Jr., who was killed when a roadside bomb detonated near his M2 Bradley in the city of Samarra.
 In response, Senators including Dick Durbin made statements opposing the war, and activists held six hundred anti-war protests and candlelight vigils across the United States.

-In contrast, the Pentagon downplayed the death — Lt.
-Col. Steven Boylan, chief spokesman for the U.S. military in Iraq, told the Associated Press that "the 2,000 service members killed in Iraq supporting Operation Iraqi Freedom is not a milestone.
+In contrast, The Pentagon downplayed the death; Lt.
+Col. Steven Boylan, chief spokesman for the US military in Iraq, told the Associated Press that "the 2,000 service members killed in Iraq supporting Operation Iraqi Freedom is not a milestone.
 It is an artificial mark on the wall set by individuals or groups with specific agendas and ulterior motives."

-The U.S. death toll reached 3,000 on December 31, 2006 when Texas soldier Spc.
+The US death toll reached 3,000 on December 31, 2006 when Texas soldier Spc.
 Dustin R. Donica was killed in Baghdad, near the office of Saleh al-Mutlaq, a Sunni Arab politician and leader of the Iraqi National Dialogue Front.
 The milestone came just one day after the execution of Saddam Hussein and just as the Bush Administration was revising its wartime strategy.

-As of May 29, 2012, according to the U.S. Department of Defense casualty website, there were 4,409 total deaths.
+As of May 29, 2012, according to the US Department of Defense casualty website, there were 4,409 total deaths.